The Five Cs of Dissertation Editing

 Important Considerations

-• Students wanting a personalized choice of an editor with a PhD from the US
+Students desiring a personalized choice of an editor with a PhD from the US.
+"The best life comes from an investment in knowledge."
+Rogan Philips

 Benefits